Enzo-Unified/form.com/README.md

 - The connections used by Data Pipeline components (some components require a connection to function), for both source and target pipelines
 - The connection used by HTTP Finalization Options when logging is enabled

+# Data Models
+## Design
+Data Models in Form.com represent lists that are used as part of surveys to select from a list of options, such as the location, a state code, or other information.